po1sigala/live/01-Class-Content/08-Project-1-Contd/02-Homework/README.md

 # Unit 08 Project 1 Homework: Professional Materials

-Now that you've had some practice with APIs and have a project to share, you'll be updating your portfolio page and other materials to build toward being employer competitive.
+Now that you've had some practice with APIs and have a project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.

 If you are opting out of career services, this is _still a required assignment_.
 Part of being a web developer means being a part of a community.
-Having a place to share your projects is _necessary_ if you're applying for jobs, but is still _critical_ on your journey as a developer.
+Having a place to share your projects is _necessary_ if you're applying for jobs, but it's also _critical_ on your journey as a developer.

 ## Requirements

-* Submit an updated portfolio featuring project 1 and two exemplary homework assignments.
+* Submit an updated portfolio featuring Project 1 and two exemplary homework assignments.

-* Submit an updated GitHub profile with pinned repositories featuring project 1 and two exemplary assignments.
+* Submit an updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.

 * Submit an updated resume